Keyboard shortcuts

 The harness macro family has 6 macros that can be used for declaring harnesses and offer some flexibility for covering most cases.

-If for the target chip ChipArgs::Args != () then you need to use harness_with_args, harness_with_args_mut, and unit_harness_with_args.
-These macros work identically to their counterparts but require declaring the type of ChipArgs::Args (i.e. #[harness_with_args(usize)]).
-For providing the argument you need to define a function that has the same name as the harness function followed by _args (i.e. foo would be foo_args).
+If the target chip CircuitInitialization::Args != () then you need to use harness_with_args, harness_with_args_mut, or unit_harness_with_args.
+These macros work identically to their counterparts but require declaring the type of CircuitInitialization::Args (i.e. #[harness_with_args(usize)]).
+To provide the arguments you need to define a function that has the same name as the harness function followed by _args (i.e. foo would be foo_args).
 That function cannot take any arguments and return a value of the declared type.

 Since the most common argument type is usize we include a convenience macro #[usize_args(<usize>)] that automatically creates the function with the correct name and returns the value passed as argument to the macro.

-All the macros accept an optional argument with an expression containing LookupCallbacks.
-For example, for extracting a harness like the first one but for NativeGadget instead we need to handle the range lookup that gadget uses.
+All the macros accept an optional argument with an expression of type LookupCallbacks that allows defining custom behaviors to handle lookups.
+For example, a harness like the first one but for NativeGadget instead needs to handle the range lookup the gadget uses.
 For that we can do as follows:

 #[entry("control-flow/select/native-gadget/native")]